tvergho/perceiver-ar-piano/README.md

 When generating new samples, the parameters that seem to have the most impact on the output are the `cross_attn_seq_len` (controlling the context size of the cross-attention layer), `num_prime` (which controls the length of the primer sequence – larger values will result in a shorter generated output), and `temperature` (which controls the randomness of the output – higher values will result in more random output).
 These parameters can be adjusted in the `generate.py` file.

+Note that inference from a pre-trained model demands far less compute power than training.
+Most of the outputs were generated through [Kaggle notebooks](https://www.kaggle.com/docs/notebooks) (which provide 30 hours of free GPU usage/week) on two NVIDIA T4 GPUs.
+Depending on parameters, the 8192 model takes around 45 minutes to generate a full-length sample on that setup.

 ## Organization

 For the best, final versions of each model's output, refer to the files within the `/samples/successes` directory.
 Individual samples from different iterations of each model can be found in the subfolders of the `/samples` directory.
 Where possible, the original "primer" MIDI file is included in the same folder as the generated output.
 MIDI samples were converted to `.mp3` files using VLC Media Player.
 A couple common primers used across models are included in the `/samples/primers` directory.